The Big Barn

 By early 1900 DeLaval had adopted the “value chain” mindset.
 This mindset made a clear connection between healthy animals and the production of high quality milk.

 Gustaf de Laval began work on putting this mindset into practice with the construction of The Big Barn.
 The aim was to provide a healthier and more harmonious environment for the animals.
-A modern top-class barn was built.
+The Big Barn was built.

-Construction was completed in 1901 and true to the original idea, we were able to produce tuberculosis free milk from the start.
+Construction was completed in 1901 and true to the original idea, Hamra Farm was, as one of the first farms in Sweden, able to produce tuberculosis free milk.

-Below you can see some more views of the barn, inside and out.
+Below you can see some historical pictures of Hamra Farm.